map-dcomp/map-code/docs/developer/README.txt

     ./gradlew spotbugsMain spotbugsTest checkstyleMain checkstyleTest

 Then look in `build/reports/checkstyle` and `build/reports/spotbugs` for the results.
 The checkstyle reports are HTML, so can be opened in a browser.
-The SpotBugs results are in XML, so you should download FindBugs from http://findbugs.sourceforge.net/ and then use the GUI to view the xml files that are created.
+The SpotBugs results are in XML, so you should download SpotBugs from https://spotbugs.readthedocs.io/en/stable/installing.html and then use the GUI to view the xml files that are created.

 To suppress SpotBugs warnings you can use @SuppressFBWarning(value="findbugs_check_name", justification="reason").
 For example